Manlio Dinucci (Il Manifesto, 23 February 2021)

 While Italy is paralyzed by the "economic crisis that the pandemic has triggered" (as Draghi defines it in his programmatic speech), there is a sector that is not affected but is in full development: the military one in NATO.

-The 17-18 February, at the time when the Senate and the House voted their confidence in the Draghi government, the reconfirmed Minister of Defense Lorenzo Guerini (Pd) already participated in the North Atlantic Council, the first with the presence of the new Biden administration.
+The 17-18 February, at the time when the Senate and the House voted their confidence in the Draghi government, the reconfirmed Minister of Defense Lorenzo Guerini (Democratic Party, PD) already participated in the North Atlantic Council, the first with the presence of the new Biden administration.

 The further increase in military spending is on the agenda.
 The 2021, emphasized NATO Secretary General Stoltenberg, it will be the seventh consecutive year of increased military spending by the European Allies, that have increased it by 190 billions of dollars compared to the 2014.
 However, the US and NATO are asking for much more.

-Minister Guerini confirmed Italy's commitment to increase military spending (in real terms) gives 26 a 36 billions of euros per year, adding to the appropriations of the Defense those destined for military purposes by the Ministry of Economic Development: 30 billions more 25 required by the Recovery Fund.
+Minister Guerini confirmed Italy's commitment to increase military spending (in real terms) from 26 to 36 billions of euros per year, adding to the appropriations of the Defense those destined for military purposes by the Ministry of Economic Development: 30 billions more 25 provided by the Recovery Fund.
 The whole, obviously, with public money.

 Italy is committed, in NATO, to allocate at least the 20% of military spending on the purchase of new armaments.
 For this, just took office, Minister Guerini signed the 19 February a new agreement of 13 NATO countries plus Finland, definito Air Battle Decisive Munition, for the joint purchase of "missiles, rockets and bombs that have a decisive effect in the air battle ".
 With that formula, similar to that of a solidarity buying group (not of vegetables, however, but of missiles), savings are made that NATO claims to be del 15-20% without, however, saying how much the cost is.